-In preparation for the Labor Day holiday weekend, we leaned on Beyond’s resident food expert, Randy Morgan, to share his cooking finesse and kitchen design tips.
+In preparation for the Labor Day holiday weekend, we leaned on Beyond’s resident food expert, Randy Morgan, to share his cooking finesse for the perfect Labor Day meal and kitchen design tips.
 As a professional chef with 24 years of experience in the fast-paced industry, he’s worked with some of the globes most respected chefs, opened thriving restaurants across the country, and knows a thing or two about optimal kitchen compositions.

 Diving into all things kitchen and design, the cuisine artist shared his ideal kitchen aesthetic, themed around simplicity, space and stainless steel.
 True to his profession, Randy’s dream kitchen requires ample space for food preparation, a place for every tool, and clean lines of steel throughout.
 While metal offers sleek, clean style, Randy notes that stainless steel also means easy cleanup, efficiency and ease.